k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 ## Preparations and Provisioning

-* Prepare a record on public domain, pointing the the server that will host the K8s node (can point either private or public IP).
+* Prepare a record on a public domain, pointing to the server that will host the K8s node (can point to either a private or a public IP).

-* Have an asterisks certificate (with private key) for the selected domain.
+* Have an asterisks certificate (with a private key) for the selected domain.

-  > For a POT Environment both domain and certificates can be provided by K2view.
+  > For a POT Environment, both domain and certificates can be provided by K2view.

 * Have a user with sudo privilege to run the script.

 * Have a Docker engine (latest version), or an OCI compatible tool.
 This will be used to push the images to the k8s local repository.

-* Verify that host has an outbound access to GitHub.com and K2view Cloud manager at port 443 (https).
+* Verify that the host has an outbound access to GitHub.com and to K2view Cloud manager in port 443 (https).

 * Provide to K2view:

   * The prepared domain name.
-  * The Fabric Git project details that is going to be used.
+  * The Fabric Git project details that are going to be used.

 * Get from K2view:

-  * K2view Kubernetes Docker images, depended on the required projects.
+  * K2view Kubernetes Docker images, depending on the required projects.

   * Mailbox ID and Cloud manager URL.